Lee Troop: 2004–2008 Olympics

 For the next two years, Troop was troubled by a series of injuries but bounced back in 2003, enjoying his best ever form.
 He ran a personal best of 2:09:49 at Lake Biwa Marathon, and finished 17th at the World Championships in Paris.
 He placed 27th at the 2004 Athens Olympic Games in the marathon with a time of 2:18.46.
 He broke down shortly after with a stress fracture of the pelvis.

 In October 2007, Troop ran 2:10:31 at the Berlin Marathon – an Olympic A-grade qualifying time.
 In May 2008, Troop was the only nomination for the Australian Men's team in the marathon for the 2008 Beijing Olympics.
 Troop said he wanted to emulate the feats of Australian marathon legends Robert de Castella and his coach Steve Moneghetti in achieving a top 10 placing at the Olympic Games.
 In the 2008 Olympic marathon race he finished 60th in a time of 2:27:17.

-In October 2008, Lee announced that it was likely that he and his family would make a move to the United States no earlier than March 2009 with a desire to run in the Boston and New York Marathons.
+In October 2008, Lee announced that he and his family may move to the United States with a desire to run in the Boston and New York marathons.
 In 2008, he finished fourth in the Melbourne Half Marathon and took part in the Shanghai Marathon.

-In April 2013, Lee finished 15th at Boston Marathon in 2:17:52 at 40 years old.
+In April 2013, Lee finished 15th in the Boston Marathon in 2:17:52 at 40 years old.